nikiboura/Java-Coding-Applications/README.md

 # Lab_exercises_2021

-This repoχsitory is made for the Applied Software Engineering Lab exercises!
+This repository is made for the Applied Software Engineering Lab exercises!